aragon/aragon-wiki/docs/documentation/AragonOS_document.md

 We present our take on our secure decentralized operating system: _AragonOS_.

-This document provides an overview about how the architecture performs in a secure way.
-Along with information about the features implemented within the AragonOS platform.
+This document provides a technical overview about the architecture.
+For a less technical oriented introduction to AragonOS, you can check the [announcement blogpost](https://blog.aragon.one/introducing-aragonos-say-hi-to-modular-and-extendable-organizations-8555af1076f3).

 ## 1. The Access Control List